TeamGloomy/TeamGloomy.github.io/pages/mydoc/dsf_on_armbian.md

 extraargs=spidev.bufsiz=8192
 ```

-To do so, type `sudo nano /boot/armbianEnv.txt` and add these two lines.
+To do so, type `sudo nano /boot/armbianEnv.txt` and add the line.

 Your `armbianEnv.txt` file may look like below